Bolognese is an easy-to-make meat sauce that is perfect for any type of pasta!

 Instructions

-- In a large dutch oven, cook onion in oil over medium heat until softened, about 3-4 minutes.
+- In a large pot, cook onion in oil over medium heat until softened, about 3 to 4 minutes.

 - Add garlic, carrot, and celery, and cook until softened, about 5 minutes.

-- Add beef and pork, and cook, breaking up with a spoon, until no pink remains.
+- Add beef and pork.
+Break it up with a wooden spoon, until no pink remains.
 Drain fat.

 - Add the wine and simmer uncovered until evaporated, about 10 minutes.
 Add milk and simmer uncovered until evaporated, about 8 minutes.

 - Cook pasta according to package directions.
-Drain, reserving 1 ½ cups of pasta water.
+Reserve 1 ½ cups of pasta water and drain the pasta well.

 - Toss pasta with sauce, adding pasta water to thin it out if needed.